pgrill/guidelines/testing/automated/languages/python/README.rst

 Python testing guidelines
 -------------------------

+TBD: Re-write

 Python :code:`v3.3` or higher is assumed.

 Testing is very important.
 Not only to prevent and debug annoying bugs but it also helps project newcomers to better understand the expected functionality of your functions and classes.

 In the python world, testing is embraced.
 Its part of the standard.